https://invisible-island.net/ncurses/man/

 Some ACS symbols (ACS_S3, ACS_S7, ACS_LEQUAL, ACS_GEQUAL, ACS_PI,

-ACS_NEQUAL, ACS_STERLING) were not documented in any publicly released
+ACS_NEQUAL, and ACS_STERLING) were not documented in any publicly

-System V. However, many publicly available terminfos include acsc
+released System V. However, many publicly available terminfo entries

-second-hand list of their character descriptions has come to light.
+embedded, and a second-hand list of their character descriptions has

-The displayed values for the ACS_ and WACS_ constants depend on
+The displayed values of ACS_ constants depend on

 o whether the locale uses UTF-8 encoding.

-In certain cases, the terminal is unable to display line-drawing
+In certain cases, the terminal is unable to display forms-drawing

-characters except by using UTF-8 (see the discussion of
+characters except by using UTF-8; see the discussion of the

 Character Set